chef/supermarket/README.md

 **Note:** The development VM makes certain assumptions (such as the port and mode you are running Rails on), which are not configurable at this time. _The Chef cookbooks and `Vagrantfile` are packaged with this repository are **not** designed for a production deployment!_

 By default, the VM uses NFS mounted folders, 4GB of RAM, and 2 CPUs.
-If you are constrained in any of these areas, you can override these defaults by specifying the enviroment variables:
+If you are constrained in any of these areas, you can override these defaults by specifying the environment variables:

         $ VM_MEMORY=2048 VM_CPUS=1 VM_NFS=false ./bin/supermarket server